 Enjoying the Disney Theme Parks During Pregnancy

 In general, rides that have a height restriction or health warning are not ideal during pregnancy.
-While that sounds like a broad category, there are actually plenty of rides that you can enjoy when you visit Disney World during pregnancy.
-From “it’s a small world” to “Pirates of the Caribbean”, there are plenty of Disney attractions you can enjoy during your pregnancy.
+While that sounds like a broad category, there are actually plenty of rides that you can enjoy when you visit Walt Disney World® during your pregnancy.
+From “It’s a small world” to “Pirates of the Caribbean”, there are plenty of Disney attractions you can enjoy during your pregnancy.